amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 Just remember – run it once, otherwise there will be errors like “:already_exists”!

-Reading and writing
+##Reading and writing

 Reading from and writing to the database requires Amnesia.transaction.
 If you don't use it, there will be errors like

     ** (exit) {:aborted, :no_transaction}

-Writing to the database
+##Writing to the database

-Let's add some random values to the database.
+Let's add some random values to the database:

     iex(1)> use Database
     [nil, nil, nil, nil, nil, nil]